Please read Gen 4: 1-24.

 It is significant to note that, as apposed to the more God-fearing lineage of Seth, very limited particulars are disclosed regarding the lineage of Cain and that the dates they were born and died, are not mentioned.
 The people that are most important to God, are those that fear Him, those that are his own, his precious ones.

-This division of mankind into a God-fearing and a Godless section, continues through the ages.
+This division of mankind into a God-fearing and a Godless group, continues through the ages.
 Two robbers were crucified and died, the one proceeded to the heavenly paradise while the other found himself cast into Hades (Luk 23:42, 43).

 IF YOU HAVE BEEN BLESSED BY THIS STUDY GUIDE, OR HAVE ANY REQUEST, QUERY OR OTHER COMMENT, PLEASE USE THE CONTACT FORM BELOW.